DSAV-Dodeka/book/src/setup/docker.md

 Install [`nu`](https://www.nushell.sh/book/installation.html) (you don't have to set it as your default shell, just make sure you have `nu` on your path).

 If you have Rust installed, you can install it using `cargo install nu`.
-This is especially recommended if you're on Linux (to install it from a binary, first run `cargo install binstall` and then `cargo binstall nu`).
+This is especially recommended if you're on Linux (to install it from a binary (which is much faster!), first run `cargo install binstall` and then `cargo binstall nu`).
 On Windows, the easiest is probably `winget install nushell` (using [winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/)).
 On macOS, install it using Homebrew (`brew install nushell`).

 Why Nushell?
 In short, because it is a modern shell scripting language that lets you very easily call external programs.
 Its syntax is also readable by people who haven't used it before, but still quite powerful.
 It also can replace all kinds of different tools we might need otherwise.